scynthiadunlop/WritingForDevelopersBook/README.md

 "If you're reading this book, you're already one step ahead, because you understand the best programming language we've ever created is the one you've known since you were four years old." **\- Jeff Atwood, Coding Horror Owner/Writer, Co-founder of Stack Overflow**

 "Writing is a key skill for developers, and blogging is a fun way to improve this skill while sharing your ideas with a wider audience and advancing your career.
 I wish more developers blogged.
 If you are even thinking about blogging, *Writing for Developers*, is a must-read.
 It is basically “design patterns” for blogs, with a lot of references and ideas.
 I really like the short-snippet structure, since you can get a lot out of the book without committing to weeks of head-down reading.
-I really hope this book will inspire more of you to blog." **\- Hacking SaaS**
+I really hope this book will inspire more of you to blog." **\- Gwen Shapira, Founder of SaaS Developer Community and Nile Database**

 "This looks incredibly helpful.
 Writing is such an important skill to have, and I can’t wait to read it!" **\- Alex Xu, Co-founder of ByteByteGo**